Surviving childhood cancer

 - Learning problems

-- Development of second cancers later in life
+- Increased risk of other cancers later in life

 To learn more, ask your child’s doctors about the COG survivor guidelines.
-You can also download them for free at the COG Web site: www.survivorshipguidelines.org.
+You can also read them on the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
-Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to review them with a doctor.
+Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with your doctor.